phhu/aws-secrets-to-env/README.md

 ## SAMPLE OUTPUT

-As written to `.env` in examples above:
+As written to `.env` in the first example above:
 ```sh
 VAL1fromParamStore="Value of /myapp/prodconfig/VAL1fromParamStore"
 VAL2fromParamStore="encrypted value from parameter store"